 Pop-up event #2: Great Mall June 25, 2022 Meet people at times and popular locations that are most convenient for everyone, in this case, the Great Mall.
 Materials provided in Spanish, Vietnamese, Chinese simplified Gathered people's perspectives on potential new housing locations and on existing housing programs and ideas for new ones as they stopped by our table to learn about the project.
 Pop-up event #3: Main Library July 30, 2022 Meet people at times and popular locations that are most convenient for everyone, in this case, the Main Library.
-Phase 3: Draft Hou Phase 3: Draft Housing Element Review Survey #3 August 31- September 30, 2022 Pending, to be filled in after Phase 3 is completed in September 2022.
+Phase 3: Draft Hou using Element Rev view Survey #3 August 31 September 30, 2022 Pending, to be filled in after Phase 3 is completed in September 2022.
 Community workshop #3 September 13, 2022 The main purpose of workshops is to have a dedicated space and ample time for in-depth engagement and feedback at crucial stages of the Housing Element Update development, in this case on prioritizing the housing programs by theme.
 Spanish, Vietnamese, Mandarin 48 participants Pop-up event #4: Great Mall Farmers' Market September 18, 2022 Meet people at times and popular locations that are most convenient for everyone, in this case, the Great Mall Farmers' Market.
 Gathered people's perspectives on housing programs, ways to prioritize them, and ideas for new ones as they stopped by our table to learn about the project.
+Seven-day public commenting period December 30, 2022 - January 6, 2023 After receiving HCD comments on the Housing Element Draft, the team will address HCD's feedback and release a revise draft for public commenting for a period of seven days from December 30, 2022 to January 6, 2023.